-One of my first steps on most of my projects is create a graphic mood board to present to my clients before fully diving into a project.
-This helps ensure that we are on the same page visually, and allows the client to see a preview of elements of the overall design direction I will be creating for them.
-This allows us to adjust and edit design elements like typography, versus seeing it for the first time mid — late in the project.
+One of my first steps on most of my projects is create a graphic mood board to present to my clients before fully diving into the design of a project.
+This helps ensure that we are on the same page, and allows the client to see a preview of elements of the overall design direction I will be creating for them.
+This process allows us to adjust and edit design elements like typography, icons, photography and layout early, versus seeing it for the first time mid — late in the project.

 I wanted a nice clean san serif for the main body copy that was easy to read and follow, paired with a serif that had character and contract to stand out in pull quotes.
 This combination would help draw the eye in to important information.
 I wanted complementary photography that would be engaging and help assist in telling the story of food insecurity in relation to the assessment.
 This report is all about sustainability and growth; looking at the hard reality of where things are, but knowing change can happen.
-I wanted the message behind the photos to represent the struggle, the variety of place and people that this topic effects, the hard work, the hope, and in the end the possibility of positive change.
+I wanted the message behind the photos to represent the struggle, the variety of places and people that this topic effects, the hard work, the hope, and in the end the possibility of positive change.

 For example, I specifically chose a photo of a smiling boy on a swing, along with the pull quote: “We are moving toward solving the problem” at the beginning of the pamphlet to visually and emotionally engage the reader from the start.
 I continued this in several places throughout the pamphlet, creating a place of pause where people could connect emotionally to the content, the stats, and the overall impact of the collected information in the report.

 Much of the information in the assessment can be disturbing to read, but important for people to conceptualize.
 As someone who is not a part of this research on a daily basis, I had a fresh eye to focus in on what was engaging and eye-catching to me.
-Most often, those tidbits and facts were used as pull quotes, illustrated graphics, as well as graphs and charts.
+Most often, those tidbits and facts were used as pull quotes, illustrated graphics, as well as photography and charts.